raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ![Screenshot of the Desktop version of the Flight Operating System.](images/os_22-23_sense_hat.jpg)

 <p style="border-left: solid; border-width:10px; border-color: #fa1111; background-color: #f56c6c; padding: 10px;">
-**Note**: Be careful about installing new software on your Kit OS, as it will make it more likely your experiment won't run successfully on the Astro Pis aboard the ISS.
+**Note**: Be careful about installing new software on your Kit OS, as it will increase the chances of your experiment not running successfully on the Astro Pis aboard the ISS.

-But, if you have accidentally installed anything, you can always redownload and reinstall the Kit OS and start again
+But, if you have accidentally installed anything, you can always redownload and reinstall the Kit OS and start again.

 </p>